danchke/mood_app/README.md

 # mood_app
-An app that returns quotes based on feelings
+An app that returns quotes based on feelings made using kivy